-Below are four of today’s coolest—and most revolutionary—B2B lead generation tools powered by artificial intelligence that can help boost competitiveness:
+Below are four of today’s coolest—and most revolutionary—B2B lead generation tools powered by artificial intelligence marketing solutions that can help boost competitiveness:

 Westworld, of course, refers to the 1970’s SciFi Western thriller about androids going amuck.
 HBO later created a TV series based on the theme, which is still running.
 While the lead generation tools described below aren’t androids, they can help you boost sales and profits:

 When was the last time you asked an AI a question?
 Maybe you asked Siri for directions or Alexa for the weather.
 If you work in a larger office, you’ve likely encountered SlackBot.
 In fact, you may have already asked it to coordinate Slack with another software that you use or used it as an interactive FAQ.